Self-Initiated Program (SIP) Approvals

 For purposes of meeting the SIP criteria, for ongoing approvals, the following definitions apply:

-• “Enrolled” means that an individual has applied for and has been accepted into an institution and continues to meet and fulfill all conditions imposed by the institution offering the program to maintain current enrollment status.
+- “Enrolled” means that an individual has applied for and has been accepted into a private for-profit postsecondary educational institution and continues to meet and fulfill all conditions imposed by the institution offering the program to maintain current enrollment status.

-Refer to Self-Initiated Program (SIP) Not Approved for additional information on SNA.
+Refer to Self-Initiated Program (SIP) Not Approved (SNA) for additional information on SNA.

 Approval Criteria

-A client who requests that their SIP be approved must meet the following criterion:
+A client who requests that their SIP be approved must meet all the following criteria:

-• Provide written verification of enrollment in an approved program at the time of the WTW Orientation and Appraisal.
+- Provide written verification of enrollment in an approved program at the time of the Welfare-to-Work (WTW) Orientation and Appraisal.

-• Written verification must identify major area of study which will lead to an undergraduate degree or certificate.
+- Written verification must identify a major area of study that will lead to an undergraduate degree or certificate that leads to employment.

-• The institution must be accredited by the Western Association of Schools and Colleges or Bureau for Private Postsecondary and Vocational Education (https://app.dca.ca.gov/bppe/default.asp) or approved/exempt by the Department of Consumer Affairs (MPP 42-701; MPP 42-711).
+- The institution must be accredited by the Accrediting Commission for Schools (ACS), Western Association of Schools and Colleges (WASC) or approved/exempted by the Bureau for Private Postsecondary Education (MPP 42-701; MPP 42-711).

 Note: A SIP request that does not meet this criteria may be considered as a SNA for a limited period of time.